jitsi/lib-jitsi-meet/doc/API.md

 12. isEnded() - returns true if track is ended

+13. setEffect(effect) - Applies the effect by swapping out the existing MediaStream on the JitsiTrack with the new

+    MediaStream which has the desired effect. "undefined" is passed to this function for removing the effect and for

+    restoring the original MediaStream on the JitsiTrack.

+    The following methods have to be defined for the effect instance.

+    startEffect() - Starts the effect and returns a new MediaStream that is to be swapped with the existing one.

+    stopEffect() - Stops the effect.

+    isEnabled() - Checks if the local track supports the effect.

+    Note: This method is implemented only for the local tracks.

 JitsiTrackError
 ======
 The object represents error that happened to a JitsiTrack.
 Is inherited from JavaScript base ```Error``` object,